notrichardpeng/SGAI-Outbreak-Willy1/README.md

 Run the game: `cd SGAI-Outbreak-Willy1` and `python main.py`

-Then, please follow the following steps:
+Then, please follow these steps:

 1. Click the tutorial button and watch how to play
 2. Check self-play option, but NOT the hospital option